docker-mailserver/docker-mailserver/docs/content/config/environment.md

 ##### OVERRIDE_HOSTNAME

 - **empty** => uses the `hostname` command to get canonical hostname for `docker-mailserver` to use.
 - => Specify a fully-qualified domainname to serve mail for.
-This is used for many of the config features so if you can't set your hostname (e.g. you're in a container platform that doesn't let you) specify it in this environment variable.
-It will take priority over your docker-compose.yml's `hostname:` and `domainname:` values.
+This is used for many of the config features so if you can't set your hostname (_eg: you're in a container platform that doesn't let you_) specify it via this environment variable.
+It will take priority over `docker run` options: `--hostname` and `--domainname`, or `docker-compose.yml` config equivalents: `hostname:` and `domainname:`.

 ##### DMS_DEBUG